THE KINGDOM OF GOD IS AT HAND

 Let us examine some of the passages of Scripture on which we base our hope:

-Notice the context of the Lord roaring out of Zion:
+Notice the context of the Lord roaring from Zion:

-The sun and the moon shall be darkened, and the stars shall withdraw their shining.
+The sun and moon will grow dark, and the stars will diminish their brightness.
 (Joel 3:15)

 We know that the darkening of the sun, moon, and stars are the signs of Christ’s return to earth.
 The Lord Jesus prophesied that these signs in the heavens would take place after the great tribulation but before He returns to gather together His elect:

-It appears that God will “roar out of Zion” before the Lord Jesus returns from Heaven to sit on the Throne of David in Jerusalem.
+It appears that God will “roar from Zion” before the Lord Jesus returns from Heaven to sit on the Throne of David in Jerusalem.